 Each ad during the Super Bowl is about 30 seconds long.
 This means that the commercials have to be simple, but well executed.
 The same should be said for the way your firm markets itself.
-For example, your website should be user friendly and focus on key points, such as how a debt collector cannot legally call a creditor once he or she has retained an attorney.
+For example, your website should be user friendly and focus on key points, such as how an employer may be committing wage theft.
 On average, the typical visitor only spends about 2 minutes on a website.
 So while there is a time and place for lengthy blog posts on specifics on SSDI qualification criteria or negligence in auto accident claims, some pages need to be straightforward, like your “Contact Us” page.
 If your contact us page isn’t easily accessible, you could run the risk of losing potential clients.
 Keeping it simple makes your law firm less intimidating and more inviting to new claimants.

 3) Use More Than One Marketing Medium

 Even though it costs millions of dollars to air a commercial during the Super Bowl, all of these commercials will be viewable on different social media platforms or tied to a larger marketing campaign.
 Most Super Bowl commercials even have online teasers that show what the ad will be about or who it’ll star.
 The same approach should be used to increase your firm’s brand awareness.
 Don’t just rely on commercials or word-of-mouth marketing to find new claimants.
 In this day and age, there are many avenues that your law firm can choose from to market itself.
 One in particular that could be a great addition to your advertising plan is eGenerationMarketing’s case leads.
 Case leads can be a great supplement to the sources that you are already using.
 They can really help your law firm take on more cases without the hassle of having to do the marketing themselves.